• Skip to primary navigation

 • 1 tablespoon fresh thyme

-• 2 cups chicken or vegetable stock/broth
+• 2 cups broth/stock (either vegetarian or chicken)

 • 2 eggs